silnrsi/font-busra/documentation/source/features.md

 #### Space after ka

-This feature is included for demonstration purposes.
+This feature turns U+1780 into a space for demonstration purposes.

 <span class='affects'>Affects: U+1780</span>